vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dasi above pp. 257, 282.
 KR 137 quotes Brah. that on all

 13th tithis Kāma should be worshipped by people.
-Madanadvādasi-on Cai. śu.
+Madanadvādaśi-on Cai. śu.
 12; tithivrāta; draw on a copper

 plate full of jaggery and edibles and gold placed on a jar containing water with white rice grains and fruits, the figure of Kāma and Rati his wife, place food in front of them and sing songs and love music; bathe image of Hari calling it Kāma and worship it; donate the jar next morning and feed brāhmaṇas and performer should take food without salt and utter after giving dakṣiṇā the mantra